In January, we announced a new feature – Automatic Commercial Skip – was coming to all subscription-enabled Tablo OTA DVRs.

 - How long should Tablo Automatic Commercial Skip processing take after a recording is completed?

 In a best-case scenario, a 1-hour recording should be commercial skip ready approximately 15 minutes after the recording is completed.
 However, the total time it takes for a recording to be processed by the Tablo Commercial Skip Server can vary depending on the length of the recording, the availability of an open tuner on your Tablo, your internet upload/download speed, and the current queue on the Commercial Skip Server.
+Longer recordings and recordings completed during peak periods can take between 1-2 hours for processing.

 - If my internet goes down, will Tablo try to upload my recordings to the Commercial Skip Server when it comes back on?